-United Technologies is for one fifth of its revenues dependent on defence.
-United Technologies has the worlds' air forces as main clients.
-Well known names such as Sikorsy and Pratt & Whitney are part the company structure.
-Sikorsy is the builder of a range of helicopters of which the Black Hawk is the most notorious.
+United Technologies is dependent on defence for one fifth of its revenues.
+United Technologies has the world's air forces as main clients.
+Well known names such as Sikorsy and Pratt & Whitney are part of the company structure.
+Sikorsy is the builder of a range of helicopters, of which the Black Hawk is the most notorious.
 Pratt is known because of its fighter aircraft engines, for example for the Joint Strike Fighter (F-35).

-The Dutch holding is named simply United Technologies Holdings B.V.
-This holding is a full daughter of United Technologies in Wilmington Delaware.
-The Holding itself fully owns a number of United companies across the Netherlands in the field of refrigerated transport.
-Only one is mentioned in the list of military companies in the Netherlands, in the catalogue of the Commissariat Military Production of the Ministry of Economics: Hamilton Sundstrand Customer Support Center Maastricht B.V. based at Maastricht airport.
+The Dutch holding is named simply United Technologies Holdings B.V..
+This holding is a full daughter company of United Technologies in Wilmington Delaware.
+The Holding itself fully owns a number of United companies across the Netherlands in the field of refrigerated transport.58 Only one is mentioned in the list of military companies in the Netherlands, in the catalogue of the Commissariat Military Production of the Ministry of Economics: Hamilton Sundstrand Customer Support Center Maastricht B.V. based at Maastricht airport.59

-The board of United Technologies Holdings B.V. is filled with people for which the adjective important is not an overstatement.
-Christopher Herbert Kurt Von has liabilities estimated over € 1 billion; Stuart Bottomley has broad non-executive knowledge and experience in international asset management, risk management and corporate funding, and has consulted for numerous private and public companies, advised many companies on admissions to AIM and assisted in IPOs and other fund raisings; and the assignee doing the day-to-day tasks is a Dutch trust, in this case TMF Netherlands B.V.
+The board of United Technologies Holdings B.V. is filled with wealthy and well-known figures.
+Christopher Herbert Kurt Von has liabilities estimated over €1 billion; Stuart Bottomley has broad non-executive knowledge and experience in international asset management, risk management and corporate funding, and has consulted for numerous private and public companies, advised many companies and assisted in IPOs and other fund raisings; and the assignee doing the day-to-day tasks is a Dutch trust, in this case TMF Netherlands B.V.

-According to a report by the federation of state Public Interest Research Groups (PIRGs) United Technologies has 22 tax haven subsidiaries in seven countries (in the Netherlands it had 7) and offshore held capital worth 22 billion US\$ in 2012.
-60
+According to a report by the federation of state Public Interest Research Groups (PIRGs), United Technologies has 22 tax haven subsidiaries in seven countries (in the Netherlands it had 7) and offshore held capital worth \$22 billion in 2012.60